fatemeshafiee/oai-cn5g-nwdaf/README.md

 ### 3.1.
 Starting 5G CN

 At the time of writing, we used OAI CN v1.5.1 release.
-If you require the NWDAF UE_Mobility event, please use the oai-amf:develop version instead of oai-amf:v1.5.1, which does not support location notification.
+If you require the NWDAF UE_Mobility event, please use the develop branch, which does not support location notification.

 ```bash
 # make sure you get out of oai-nwdaf project repository